tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/logiclog/brinstar/BrinstarKraid.md

 ﻿***can enter***

+- *each of*
   - *one of*
     - CanDestroyBombWalls
     - SpeedBooster
     - CanAccessNorfairUpperPortal
   - Super *and* CanPassBombPassages

 **Energy Tank, Kraid**
 **Varia Suit**